ActianCorp/integration-platform-docs/docs/zeenea-managing-catalogs.md

   ![](/img/zeenea-catalogs.png)

-## Creating a catalog
+## Creating a Catalog

-To create a catalog, click the "Create a catalog" button on the top right of the screen.
+To create a catalog, click the **Create a catalog** button on the top right of the screen.

 You can then specify a name and a code for your catalog.

-## Editing or deleting a catalog
+## Editing or Deleting a Catalog

 You can edit a catalog name, including the default catalog name.
 Note that you cannot modify a catalog code.

 You cannot delete the default catalog.
 Otherwise, you can delete any catalog if there are no Items left in this catalog.